 Many people enjoy the theater and nightlife when visiting Orlando.
 Anyone can find something fun to do here.
 Travelers enjoy the resorts in the area as well.
 Most people find that one week is more than enough time to see everything.

 It's hard to know how much time to spend in New Orleans.
+Many people enjoy the food and nightlife when visiting New Orleans.
 Exploring the old town is a popular activity.
-One week may feel like too much time here unless you plan to do a lot of relaxing.
+One week may feel like too much time unless you plan to do a lot of relaxing.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Orlando is $255, while the average daily cost in New Orleans is $191.
+The average daily cost (per person) in Orlando is $321, while the average daily cost in New Orleans is $239.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Orlando and New Orleans in more detail.

 Looking for a hotel in Orlando or New Orleans?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.